-12 years I was working on a number of projects that utilized tangible and ambient interfaces.
-It was an area that was very interesting to me, especially with their potential application to products for children.
+A little over 12 years ago I was working on a number of projects that explored tangible and ambient interfaces.
+As my feeling at the time that websites and software were so ephemeral, it was an area that was very interesting to me, especially with their potential application to products for children.
+Physical and environmental UI have the potential for greater permanence.
 My daughter at the time was a great inspiration as she would use all kinds of household objects to create music.
 Since the basic affordance of these objects lent to their ease of use, and they lacked intimidation, I started to wonder what would happen if we attached sensors to the objects that could allow for basic software control.
 We could create all kinds of different noises!

 Hullaballoo utilized custom made switches, wireless controller, pillows, IKEA chairs, and software to make for an entertaining musical game for kids.